Camper Frequently Asked Questions

 Do campers leave the campground for field trips?

 Yes.
-We travel off campus on Wednesday and Thursday during the week of camp.
+We travel off campus several days during the week of camp.
 We travel to Valdosta for bowling and lunch at Chick-fil-a.
 We travel to Thomasville for lunch at McDonald’s and to ride horses at Hands and Hearts for Horses.
 We use school buses for transportation.
+Due to COVID, specific details about whether we will travel off campus will be made closer to the time of camp in order to keep campers safe.

 What if my child needs a special diet/ eats pureed food/ has food allergies/ is really picky?